Thomson Reuters' second-quarter profit tops estimates

 Thomson Reuters, which is the parent of Reuters News, competes for financial customers with Bloomberg LP, as well as News Corp's (NWSA.O) Dow Jones unit.

-Thomson Reuters also affirmed its outlook of low single-digit revenue growth.
+It also affirmed its 2017 outlook of low single-digit revenue growth.

-The company saw increased revenue across all of its divisions except for Reuters News, which saw $74 million in revenue, down 5 percent year over year.
+The company saw increased revenue across all of its divisions except for Reuters News, which saw $74 million in revenue, down 5 percent year-over-year.

-Smith said the revenue decline was due to a one-time benefit that hit last year.
+Smith said the revenue decline was due to a one-time benefit last year.

 Reporting By Jessica Toonkel; Editing by Nick Zieminski